Slush (event)

-Slush is a startup and tech event held annually in Helsinki, Finland.
+Slush is a startup and tech event, held by Slush Oy company, annually in Helsinki, Finland.
 Slush facilitates meetings between the founders of startups and investors such as venture capitalists, accomplished with events such as matchmaking and pitching competitions.
 Slush aims to build a worldwide startup community.
 In 2021, Slush brought together 8,800 attendees from around the world to participate together in this global networking festival.

 Since 2015, Slush also run events throughout the world.
 These include previous events such as Slush Tokyo, Slush Shanghai and Slush Small Talks events.
 Since 2021, Slush'D has served as the primary avenue for international offshoots of the main Helsinki event.

 Slush has created various products and resources available year-round to support and inform founders and investors.
 Among these products are Soaked by Slush, a startup media platform established in 2019, and Node by Slush, a startup and investor community established a year later.

-The company's turnover is more than ten million euros.
+Slush Oy made a turnover of 11,2 million euros in 2024. profit being 1,1 million euros.

 History

-There are two stories of the founding of Slush: The original story is that the first Slush was founded and organized by Kai Lemmetty, Ville Vesterinen, Helene Auramo, Peter Vesterbacka and Timo Airisto (HS) and it was covered by Taloussanomat.
-One of the original founders, Ville Vesterinen has written an article about the early days to support this storyline.

-Later variations of the Slush origin story explains that the founders of Slush were Peter Vesterbacka, then working at Rovio with Angry Birds, together with Timo Airisto, a lawyer.
+Slush was founded in 2008 by Helene Auramo, Ville Vesterinen, Kai Lemmetty, Peter Vesterbacka and Timo Airisto.
+The event has grown from a small event with a few hundred visitors to an internationally known event attracting more than 10000 visitors from around the world.